Donald J. “Smiley” LaBarge

-NORFOLK – Arrangements for Donald J. “Smiley” LaBarge, 83, a resident of the Massena Rehabilitation and Nursing Home, Massena and a lifelong resident of Norfolk, are incomplete at this time with the Buck Funeral Home in Norfolk.
-Mr. LaBarge passed away Saturday evening with family at his side.
-A complete obituary will be available when finalized.
-The Buck Funeral Home in Norfolk is serving the family of Donald “Smiley” LaBarge.
+NORFOLK—A Mass of Christian Burial for Donald J. “Smiley” LaBarge, 83, a resident of the Massena Rehabilitation and Nursing Center, Massena, and a longtime resident of Norfolk, will be held on Friday, February 18, 2022 at 12 noon at the Church of the Visitation in Norfolk with Rev. Garry Giroux presiding.
+Burial will be held in the Visitation Cemetery in the spring.
+Family and friends may call at the Buck Funeral Home in Norfolk on Thursday from 4-7 p.m.
+Mr. LaBarge passed away with family at his side on Saturday evening, February 12, 2022 at Massena Rehabilitation and Nursing Center.

+Smiley is survived by his ten children; Marcia (Ed) Giampoli, St. Cloud, FL; Randall (Julie) LaBarge, Walworth, NY; Timothy (Jane) LaBarge, Macedon, NY; Craig (Tammy) LaBarge, Norfolk, NY; Janet Tiffany, St. Cloud, FL; Teresa (Kevin) Planty and Brenda (Fred) French both of Litchfield, NH; Claire (Vincent) Regan, Manchester, NH; Jeanne (Brian) Murphy, Bradenton, FL and Joanne LaBarge, of Potsdam, NY.
+Smiley is also survived by his beloved 28 grandchildren, 23 great-grandchildren, dozens of nieces and nephews and a sister, Joan Martin, Norwood.
+Smiley is pre-deceased by his beloved wife Dawn, his parents and three brothers, Bernard, Dale and Thomas.

+Born in Norfolk, NY August 13, 1938 to the late Raymond and Lillian Frederick LaBarge, Smiley graduated from Norwood-Norfolk Central School and married Dawn E. King on February 15, 1958.
+Dawn passed away on November 26, 2016.
+He worked as a Plumber and Pipefitter at General Motors in Massena for 24 years, retiring in 1999.
+Smiley was a devoted husband, father and grandfather and member and former Chief of the Norfolk Fire Department, serving in many capacities over his 60 years of service to the community.
+He also enjoyed golfing, playing and coaching hockey, softball, playing guitar, country music, dancing and traveling.
+Thank you for the staff and hospice at Massena Rehabilitation & Nursing Center who took care of our dad.
+Memorial donations in Smiley’s memory can be made to Hospice of St. Lawrence Valley, Norfolk Volunteer Fire Department, Rescue Squad or Church of the Visitation.
+Memories and condolences may be shared online at www.buckfuneralhome.com .
+The Buck Funeral Home is serving the family of Donald J. “Smiley” LaBarge.

 (0) comments